catlee/aosa-volume2/raw/mailman/mailman.rst

 the lock, write out the change, then release the lock.
 This serialization of operations on a mailing list turned out to be horribly slow and inefficient.

-For these reason, Mailman 3 moved everything into a SQL database.
+For these reasons, Mailman 3 stores all of its data in a SQL database.
 By default SQLite3 is used, though this is easily changed, since Mailman 3 utilizes the Object Relational Mapper called Storm, which supports a wide variety of databases.
+PostgreSQL support was added with just a few lines of code, and a site administrator can enable it by changing one configuration variable.

 Another, bigger problem is that in Mailman 2, each mailing list is a silo.
-Sometimes, we want to do operations across many mailing lists, or even all of them.
+Often operations span across many mailing lists, or even all of them.
 For example, a user might want to temporarily suspend all their subscriptions when they go on vacation.
 Or a site administrator might want to add some disclaimer to the welcome message of all of the mailing lists on her system.
-Even the simple matter of figuring out which mailing lists a single address was subscribed to, required unpickling the state of every mailing list on the system, since membership information was kept in the ``config.pck`` file too.
+Even the simple matter of figuring out which mailing lists a single address was subscribed to required unpickling the state of every mailing list on the system, since membership information was kept in the ``config.pck`` file too.

 Another problem was that each ``config.pck`` file lived in a directory named after the mailing list, but Mailman was originally designed without